 4. Look at your competition

-Study your competitors and observe how they market their products.
+Engage in competitor analysis to observe how your competitors market their products, gaining valuable insights to stay ahead.
 Also, look for ways to improve on what they are offering.
 For example, what marketing strategies are they doing that you’re not?
 Can you provide a better product or service?
 Can you give a more valuable experience?

-Moreover, stand out from the competition and think of ways to make yourself unique.
+To differentiate from the competition, think of innovative ideas to address user pain points and enhance customer satisfaction.
 This will help you attract customers looking for something fresh and different.

 5. Consider business requirements

-As a small business, your goal is not only to promote your products or services but also to meet the needs of your stakeholders.
+As a small business, aim not only to promote your products or services but also to meet the established markets and cater to evolving customer needs, ensuring compliance with federal legislation.
 Therefore, you must consider your business requirements before taking action on potential gaps in the market.
 For example, while doing your research, you can study how to generate your 1099 or create a W-2.

 In this way, you can ensure that you are offering the best products and services possible while also fulfilling the Internal Revenue Service (IRS) requirements.